Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Special cases

-The next theorem shows that if we replace \textit{restricted certainty independence} in Theorem \ref{thm_relativefair} with \textit{certainty independence}, then we obtain the relative utilitarian aggregation rules.
-Here, \textit{weak preference for mixing} becomes redundant.
+The next theorem shows that if we replace \textit{restricted certainty independence} in Theorem~\ref{thm_relativefair} with \textit{certainty independence}, then we obtain the relative utilitarian aggregation rules.
+Here, \textit{weak preference for mixing} can be dropped since it becomes redundant.